GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

 It's a list of steps and a list of parameters, some of which have default values that can be overriden by a build.

-Let's tell Kubernetes about our Build Template.
+Let's register this template into Kubernetes.

 ```bash
 kubectl apply -f docker-build/template.yaml
 ```

-Now, our Build can be simplified by referencing the template and by providing the right values for the parameters.
+Now, the Build can be simplified by referencing the template and by providing the right values for each parameter.

 ```yaml
 apiVersion: build.knative.dev/v1alpha1